 With the world slowly starting to open up again, one of the first things on the public's priority list is a holiday in the sun.
-Business trips are also starting to become more frequent, as people get used to moving around again.
-After a year of lockdown, it is easy to get caught up in the excitement of travelling and forget to take security measures.
+Business trips are also starting to become more frequent as people get used to moving around again.
+After a year of lockdown, getting caught up in the excitement of travelling and forgetting to take security measures is easy.
 Over a third of UK holidaymakers will experience theft abroad, recent studies show.
 When you are aboard, there is also a greater risk of digital fraud or being hacked happening.
 If you are planning a trip away this year, here are some tips for staying safe and secure during a holiday.

 Another security risk you can protect yourself from on holiday is digital hacking.
-Cybercriminals can easily create fake networks which appear to be official wifi for the area you are in.
+Cybercriminals can easily create fake networks that appear to be official wifi for your area.
 Through this, hackers have access to your private data and passwords.
-It is always best to try and use your smartphone’s internet access, rather than an untrusted network.
-Using poorly set up wifi, perhaps in an airport or a coffee shop can make you vulnerable to hacking.
-An option you could consider is the use of a VPN, or a Virtual Private Network.
+It is always best to try and use your smartphone’s internet access rather than an untrusted network.
+Using poorly set up wifi, perhaps in an airport or a coffee shop, can make you vulnerable to hacking.
+You could consider using a VPN or a Virtual Private Network.
 A VPN service encrypts your internet connection, so all data coming from your device is not readable.
-This makes using public wifi safer as your data cannot be intercepted.
+Public wifi is safer, as your data cannot be intercepted.

-If you would like to take an extra step towards full smartphone protection, smartphone defense software may be your best option.
+If you want to take an extra step towards full smartphone protection, smartphone defense software may be your best option.
 Standard commercial security software won't be able to routinely defend your smartphone against new, malicious programs trying to hack your device.
 This software routinely checks your device to detect spying software or security vulnerabilities your device may have.
-This kind of software will be particularly useful abroad, when you are operating in a different currency.
+This kind of software will be particularly useful abroad when operating in a different currency.